 - Evil Brit: For a given measure of "evil", given how he's rather affable.

-- Hyper-Competent Sidekick: He does the lion's share of his and Constantine's activities, from heists to keeping up the charade that Constantine is Kermit.
+- Hyper-Competent Sidekick: While Constantine is plenty competent for the most part, he does the lion's share of his and Constantine's activities, from heists to keeping up the charade that Constantine is Kermit.
 Unfortunately, betrayal is one of the few areas he's lacking in.

 - Mistreatment-Induced Betrayal: His failed betrayal is partly out of greed, but mainly because Constantine treated him like rubbish.

 - Names to Run Away from Really Fast: Downplayed, but someone called "Dominic Badguy" probably isn't the most heroic character.
 He manages to persuade the Muppets that it's pronounced "bahd-gee".

 - Spanner in the Works: His betrayal may have ended disastrously, but it did slow Constantine down.